Prudence Nobantu Mabele: Early life

 Prudence Nobantu Mabele was born in the Wattville township near Benoni, in the east of Johannesburg, South Africa on 21 July 1971.
-She was raised by her grandmother Nosifako Elizabeth Mabele and her grandfather July Mabele as her mother was in exile and her father an uMkhonto we Sizwe soldier.
+She was raised by her grandmother Nosifako Elizabeth Mabele and her grandfather July Mabele, as her mother was in exile and her father an uMkhonto we Sizwe soldier.
 The first of four sisters, Prudence left Wattville for Pietermaritzburg to obtain secondary education and afterwards attended the Technikon Witwatersrand and Cape Town Technikon.

 She was first diagnosed with HIV/AIDS in 1990.
 Despite several challenges occasioned by the diagnosis of HIV infection at a young age, Prudence successfully obtained a diploma in light current electrical engineering in 1994.
 Her other academic accomplishments include a diploma in psychology at Intec College in 1996, a diploma in Management from the Wits Business School and Certificates on "Women in Management", "HIV and AIDS Leadership" and "Monitoring and Evaluation for Sexual and Reproductive Health Programs.

 Career

-In 1992, Prudence Mabele made her positive HIV status public, making her one of the first South African women to do so.
+In 1992, Mabele made her positive HIV status public, making her one of the first South African women to do so.
 She became an activist for HIV awareness, founding the Positive Women's Network in 1996.
 At the time of her death, Mabele was the President of the Society for Women and AIDS in Africa and Deputy Chair of the Civil Society Forum – South African National AIDS Council.
 Mabele was a founding co-chair of WomenNOW!
 Summit on Pan-African & African Diasporan Women's Sexual & Reproductive Health and Justice.
 She was also a frequent collaborator with the Joint United Nations Programme on HIV/AIDS (UNAIDS).

 Mabele completed her training as a sangoma (traditional doctor) in 2004.
 She took ARVs when they became available on the public health system in South Africa.
 She supported the use of ARVs because she herself had first-hand seen the destruction caused by AIDS.
 Mabele answered her calling to become a traditional healer several years after starting ARVs, and almost a decade after she found out her HIV status.
 Mabele was the target of a march in 2004 when more than 500 traditional healers marched to give her a petition against the Treatment Action Campaign (TAC).
 The issue was that TAC was only promoting ARVs and not traditional medicine.

 Gender advocacy

 Mabele was a strong advocate for ending violence against women and was a member of the One in Nine Campaign.
 One in Nine began in response to the rape trial of Jacob Zuma, who was at that time, Deputy President.
 One in Nine is named for the fact that only One in Nine women in South Africa reports crime to the police, a stark piece of evidence as to how inaccessible and unwelcoming the police and judicial system in SA is.
-She commented "I believe that the quality of women’s leadership is even more important than the numbers of women in leadership."
+She commented "I believe that the quality of women's leadership is even more important than the numbers of women in leadership."
 Mabele was one of the founding members of the Bring Back Our Girls South Africa campaign.
 She also starred in a film called Sunshine Boutique.